Hurst War Memorial, St.Nicholas Church, Hurst, Berkshire

 6. G. 14.

-Laurence Crane was a Flying Officer in 12 Squadron RAF, which formed part of 1 Group, Bomber Command.
-On the night of 3rd/4th November 1943 Laurence took part in a bombing raid against Dusseldorf.
+On the night of 3rd/4th November 1943 Laurence took part in a bombing raid against Düsseldorf.
 589 aircraft went on the operation, including 344 Lancasters, 233 Halifaxes and 12 Mosquitos.

 They shall not grow old, as we that are left grow old.